Bereavement due to suicide

 Amanda and her husband felt that the coroner had dealt with them kindly.
 They found out afterwards that they could have a transcript of the inquest hearing.

 The coroner may decide that a public hearing is not necessary.
-He or she may look at the written statements from people involved, such as the doctors, the pathologist, family and friends, and then come to a verdict.
-This may be called a “chamber’s finding”, a “documentary” inquest or a “paper” inquest.
-Melanie experienced what she called a “documentary” inquest after her husband died [see Interview 21 above].
+They may look at written statements from people involved, such as doctors, pathologists, and family and friends, and then come to a verdict.
+This finding may be called a ‘chamber’s finding’, a ‘documentary’ inquest or a ‘paper’ inquest.
+Melanie experienced what she called a ‘documentary’ inquest after her husband died (see Melanie's interview, Interview 21, above).

 Susan had to give evidence at her daughter’s inquest hearing.
 It was an extremely unpleasant ordeal.
 Other witnesses were called too.